Hedge funds, speculators face big losses on Swiss franc rally

 The damage from the Swiss franc’s sharp moves comes as a blow for macro hedge fund managers nursing wounds from nearly four years of mediocre performance.
 Only days ago, the SNB termed the 1.20 francs per euro cap the cornerstone of its monetary policy.

-“You have these massive policies which forced all investors to invest with the policy and then they remove the policy and everyone is left high and dry,” said Chris Morrison, strategist for the $550 million Omni Macro Fund, which profited from the move.
+“You have these massive policies which forced all investors to invest with the policy and then they remove the policy and everyone is left high and dry,” said Chris Morrison, strategist for the $550 million Omni Macro Fund.

 Data from the Commodity Futures Trading Commission released Friday showed net short positions of 24,171 contracts on the Swiss franc, the largest since June 2013.
 Adding in 662 short option contracts gives a combined position of 24,833 contracts or $3.5 billion at the current rate of around 0.87 franc to the dollar.